-To ensure that it adequately supports FGB's risk management policies, FGB's IT systems utilise various automated tools and processes, which are subject to both internal and external audits.
-FGB is also certified to international standards, including ISO 27001 and ISO 20000.
+To ensure that it adequately supports the Group's risk management policies, FGIT's systems utilise various automated tools and processes, which are subject to both internal and external audits.
+FGB is also certified to international standards, including ISO 27001 for information security, ISO 22301 for business continuity management system and ISO 20000 for IT service management.